 Expose Your Analyses with Marketing Plan

 Have you ever checked or used online marketing plan templates?
 If so, you have probably noticed how diversified they are.
 What you decide to include in your plan is up to you.
-However, we seem to have two big winners when it comes to analyzing the market.
+However, we seem to have two big winners when analyzing the market.
 Many marketing specialists and entrepreneurs only swear by them, so let’s join the club.

 You may have seen some template examples with a quadrilateral presentation (one square of a different color for each component).
 Indeed, SWOT is a very well-thought abbreviation that stands for: